 And not to mention all the talented up and coming amateur fighters, there would be something wrong if you didn’t improve.
 So you will see a bigger, better, more improved, well-rounded fighter on April 2nd on Battle Zone fighting championship.

 This is your first professional fight in MMA?
 The amateur scene is at such a high level in Ireland.
 Are you expecting much of a difference between the two?

 Yeah, the Irish amateur level is amongst the best in the world but I think the move to pro is still a big one.
 With the smaller gloves, elbows and longer rounds.
 Honestly, I’ve been dreaming of this moment since I started training MMA.
 And there is no better club than Team Ryano when it comes down to turning pro.
 I’ve been training just over 4 years now, I’ve trained hard and I’ve been committed to the sport since day one, nothing is going to stand in my way.

 You are facing Kiefer Crosbie at welterweight Battlezone 15.
 Kiefer is just coming off win at Ryoshin FC 9?
 You have beaten him before?
 What if anything will be different about this time around?

 I want to say a huge thanks to Andy Ryan and all the lads down in Team Ryano.
-Big thank you to Kevin Hendrick of Strength Performance Institute , Vini Cardoso of Mohawk Fight Wear and Classic Cabs for their much appreciated sponsorship and to all my friends and family for all the support the give me.
+Big thank you to Kevin Hendrick of Strength Performance Institute, Vini Cardoso of Mohawk Fight Wear and Classic Cabs.
+For their much-appreciated sponsorship and to all my friends and family for all the support they give me.

 Images courtesy of Steve Mac